 Ragdoll cats live a long time…more than most other breeds.
 Part of your cost discussion needs to be about not only the cost of acquiring the cat but also what it will take to look after the cat as part of the family for a long time.

 How long do ragdoll cats live?
 Well usually 15+ years, especially if they are well fed and well looked after.

 One other thing to note is that if you are looking for an older cat you can often find them at an animal shelter, and get them for less money, often already vet checked.

 How to Pick a Reputable Breeder

 Because the cost is so high, there are a few people who see them as an opportunity to make some quick cash.
-These people sell below standard or mixed breeds at pure breed prices to unsuspecting cat lovers.
+These people sell below pet ragdoll, standard or mixed breeds at purebred Ragdoll cat prices to unsuspecting cat lovers.